 Squalane is a popular cosmetic ingredient for cosmetic professionals, who use it in many formulations for body, face and hair care.
 But squalane can be obtained by way of different processes.
 While some manufacturers prefer to produce it naturally, other professionals offer a molecule obtained by a synthetic process.
-Is squalane produced from sugarcane synthetic or natural?
+Why is squalane produced from sugarcane synthetic ?
 What are its qualities, the disadvantages of its production?
 Sophim tells you everything!

 Squalane, a beneficial molecule for the cosmetics industry

 Squalane is a branched hydrocarbon, a compound that contains only hydrogen and carbon atoms.
 It is derived from squalene, a terpene derivative found naturally in the animal and plant kingdom.
 The two molecules have a similar composition: C30H62 for squalane, and C30H50 for squalene.
 The squalane molecule is favoured in cosmetics because it is more resistant to oxidation and offers greater stability.

 Squalane has strong biomimetic properties, and shows a high affinity with skin and hair.
 It is present in many cosmetic products: creams, lotions, serums for hair, body and face care.
 Its qualities are numerous:

 - Facilitates spreading and penetration into the epidermis;

 - Restoration and restructuring of the lipid barrier;